Skip to main content

 Figure 2.
 Leaves of field bindweed (left), hedge bindweed (middle), and wild buckwheat (right).
 Samples collected on 8/11/25 in Brookings, South Dakota.
 (Credit: Graig Reicks, SDSU Extension)

-To kill most perennial weeds, one must kill the root with an herbicide application.
-Early fall applications are often best, as the weed sends more of its resources to the root at this time to prepare for winter survival.
-Translocated herbicides, such those belonging to the synthetic auxin family (group 4), also move to the roots with these resources.
-Examples of synthetic auxins include 2,4-D, dicamba, mecoprop, MCPA, and quinclorac.
-Herbicide blends containing quinclorac and others (2,4-D, dicamba, sulfentrazone, etc.) are often applied to lawns for crabgrass control in August.
-Quinclorac can also provide good field bindweed control, but it’s typically recommended for applications just prior to first frost (late-Sept./early Oct.).
-Little information is available on performance during August.
-When making an application to control crabgrass and field bindweed at the same time, evaluate the effectiveness and make a second application during early fall if necessary.
+Early fall herbicide applications typically provide the best control, as the weed sends more resources to the root to prepare for winter survival.
+Translocated active ingredients, such as those belonging to the synthetic auxin family (2,4-D, dicamba, quinclorac, mecoprop, MCPA), are more likely to move to the roots with these resources during this time.
+One drawback of early fall applications is that field bindweed typically produces seed before this time.
+Herbicide blends containing quinclorac are often applied to lawns for crabgrass control in August.
+In addition to quinclorac, these blends usually contain 2,4-D and dicamba.
+All three of these active ingredients can control field bindweed.
+When making an August application to control crabgrass and field bindweed at the same time, evaluate the effectiveness and make a second application during early fall if necessary.
 Read the label to determine the appropriate interval between applications, which is usually 14 to 30 days depending on the product.